serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 var mg = MovieGenresRow.Fields.As("mg");
 ```

-What i'm trying to achieve, is a query like this (just the way we'd do this in bare SQL):
+What I'm trying to achieve, is a query like this (just the way we'd do this in bare SQL):

 ```sql
 SELECT t0.MovieId, t0.Title, ...
 FROM Movies t0